Generic SQL Server Setup Guide

 1433

-If you want to use Binary Log Reader as your incremental sync method, you also need:
+To use the Binary Log Reader method, you also need:

 Setup instructions